EngineeringLast Updated Sep 6, 20248 min read

 Privacy and security

-One of the primary benefits of running continuous integration jobs on your infrastructure is controlling who and what has access to your code.
+One of the primary benefits of running continuous integration jobs on your own infrastructure is controlling who and what has access to your code.
 While there is always the risk of a breach, running workloads on private dedicated infrastructure can help reduce your risk exposure.

 Running your continuous integration jobs in isolation on self-hosted infrastructure makes it much easier to limit the attack surface available for breaches.
 You can prevent network access from the outside world and expose only what is necessary, just to the parts of your system that need them.
 Preventing network access is especially useful if you have sensitive data like customer data or private keys in your repository.